joemoose/psiops/docs/character.md

 ## Equipment

-Before each mission, you’ll choose any specialized gear and weapons you require.
+Before each mission, you’ll choose any required specialized gear and weapons.
 You’ll always start with your basic kit.
 Examples of other types of equipment follow.

 ### Basic Kit